tuobangli/author_ber12/README.md

-inviting Berkeley Professor for a meeting to discuss matrix dissimilarity
+inviting Berkeley Professor for a meeting to discuss using matrix dissimilarity and derivatives (visulazation) to apply in medicines